jetstack/terraform-google-gke-cluster/example/README.md

 The following guide assumes commands are run from the `example` directory.

-Provide the input variables with a `terraform.tfvas` file which can be created from the example file provided:
+Provide the input variables with a `terraform.tfvars` file which can be created from the example file provided:

 ```
-cp terraform.tfvas.example terraform.tfvas
+cp terraform.tfvars.example terraform.tfvars
 ```

 The values set in this file should be edited according to your environment and requirements.